thomassuedbroecker/cloud-native-starter/workshop/06-java-development.md

 $ export KUBECONFIG=/Users/$USER/.bluemix/plugins/container-service/clusters/cloud-native/kube-config-mil01-cloud-native.yml
 ```

-4. Verify that you can connect to your cluster by listing your worker nodes.
+4. Verify you can connect to your cluster by listing your worker nodes.

 ```sh
 $ kubectl get nodes
 ```

-5. Ensure you have no remaining microservices running from other Labs in this workshop.
+5. Ensure you have no remaining microservices running from the other Labs in this workshop.

 ```sh
 $ scripts/delete-all.sh